How to adjust a roll former ??

 Does the Imperfection Appear at One Stand?

-If this is the case, ensure the tooling is gapped properly at both the imperfection stand and also at the stands prior to where the imperfection occurs.
+If this is the case, ensure the tooling gape properly at both the imperfection stand and also at the stands prior to where the imperfection occurs.

 Does the Cut-Off Operation Run Transparent to the Line?